opendr-eu/opendr/docs/reference/speech-transcription-whisper.md

 WhisperLearner.infer(self, audio, initial_prompt)
 ```

 This method runs inference on an audio sample.
-Please call the load() method before calling this method. `initial_prompt` can is a string that suggest the context of the transcription text.
-For example: people name that will appear in the transcription.
+Please call the load() method before calling this method. `initial_prompt` is a string that can be used to suggest the context of the transcription text.
+For example: the name of a person that will appear in the transcription.

 Return transcription as `WhisperTranscription` that contains transcription text
 and other side information.